ZiCog/node-tls-example/README.md

 This is basically my attempt at getting anything to work with openssl.

-All the keys and certificates required can be made my make-certs in the ssl directory.
+All the keys and certificates required can be made by make-certs.sh in the ssl directory.